A Love Story

 Muhammad Ali poses with The Beatles

-Clay swings with a left, Clay swings with a right, just look at young Cassius carry the fight.
+Just look at young Cassius carry the fight.

 Her father instilled in her a liking for boxing, something she only reveals the afternoon before she and The Beatles meet Muhammad Ali in Miami Beach in 1964.
 John listens quite in awe when she tries to explain to him the difference between an orthodox stance and southpaw and - against all odds - predicts that Ali would win.